ilgo/Stardict/README.md

 ```

 ###Examples:
 Export an existing Stardict with given name to xml.
-A valid stardict is a at least a triple of files with the following file-expansions. '.ifo', '.idx', 'dict'.
+A valid stardict is a at least a triple of files with the following file-expansions. _.ifo_, _.idx_, _dict_ and possibly a _syn_.
 If either the idx or dict files are zipped, they must be first unzipped.

 ```./star.jar -e yusig -s /home/data/dict```                       => creates yusig.xml in the current directory.
 ```./star-jar -i usig.xml -s /home/creator/of/many/dictionaries``` => creates the stardict binaries from the xml input.